Indonesia: General information, weather, seasons, time

 Weather and climate on Bali island

 To visit Bali is possible and necessary throughout the year.
-The temperature throughout the year varies slightly and day temperature always keeps in the range of 20-33 degrees.
+The temperature throughout the year varies slightly, and the daytime temperature is always in the range of 20-33 degrees.
 In the ocean year-round temperature below 26 degrees.
 On the island even on the hottest days of constant light breeze blows, and the heat is transferred easily.

-Remember that Bali is in the southern hemisphere (the equator), and respectively the hot and cool seasons we have on the island opposite: when we have winter, Bali hot; when we have summer, Bali is cool.
+Remember that Bali is in the southern hemisphere (at the equator), and respectively the hot and cool seasons we have on the island opposite: when we have winter, Bali hot; when we have summer, Bali is cool.

 High season and best time for tourist visits Bali island is the period from July to August.
 It was during this period on the island arrive large crowds of tourists, and the increase in prices begins in early may, as soon as it becomes dry, but still relatively cool.

 The rainy season in Bali (December to March) is the peak arrival of Russian tourists.
 The humidity in this period reaches 95%.
 Most often, the rainfall comes in the night, and the rains only an hour or two and falls out locally, all the while the sun shines.
 In the daytime the sky can sometimes be overcast or clouds, but because of the constant winds, the clouds are fast moving and the situation is changing very quickly.
 However, even under a cloud covered sky it's hot and you can get a sunburn.
 It is worth to note that during the rainy season, sometimes you may have problems with transport links, and for lovers of mountain tours and scuba diving it is better to choose the dry season (unlike resort areas, where it is warm year round, mountains in winter, cool weather).